tonethar/IGME-430-Spring-2021/core-skills/11-creating-commonjs-code-modules.md

 <hr>

 ## III.
 Create the htmlResponses.js module
-- Now let's look at moving our HTML responses to a separate file
+- Now let's look at moving our HTML responses to a separate file (i.e. module)

 ### III-A. Create the htmlResponses.js module
 - Create a new file named **htmlResponses.js** (in the **src** folder, obviously), and move the following code (found in **index.js**) into it: